-All other Australian medals and awards, including those associated with Return from Active Service, as approved by the Australian Government under the Honours and Awards system, may be worn at formal occasions (in place of ribbons) affixed to the top of the pocket.
+All other Australian medals and awards as approved by the Australian Government under the Honours and Awards system, may be worn at formal occasions (in place of ribbons) affixed to the top of the pocket.

 In general, the wearing of ribbons/medals will be in the order of precedence as defined in the Australian Government guidelines.